 On the other hand, you can watch Thai people travel.
-You can buy fruits, drinks and even the whole lunch in the train, you can see the suburbs and some villages from the window.
-Tickets are cheap too – a trip from Bangkok to Ayutthaya takes 2 hours and costs only 15 THB (1$ = around 30 THB.
+You can buy fruits, drinks and even a whole lunch on the train, you can see the suburbs and some villages from the window.
+Tickets are cheap too – a trip from Bangkok to Ayutthaya takes 2 hours and costs only 25 THB (1$ = around 36 THB.
 Use this currency converter to know the exact amounts in USD and in EUR)

-Thailand traveling tips: Getting around cities
+Thailand travel tips: Getting around cities

 Taxis, Uber, Grab application

-Tuk tuks are everywhere and if you don’t see any at the moment, wait five minutes and you’ll have one honking at you – their way of asking if you need a ride.
+Tuk-tuks are everywhere and if you don’t see any at the moment, wait five minutes and you’ll have one honking at you – their way of asking if you need a ride.
 Agree the price beforehand and make sure it is ok for you.

-Thailand traveling tips: Costs
+Thailand travel tips: Costs